agsb/millifort-ARM/docs/Notes.md

     A 32-bit processor with 32-bit address space and reduced ISA;

+    The header order is LINK, HASH and code or references.

     No direct memory access, only by register as pointer.

     No register indexed offset, only immediate offsets.

 ## For Assembler: